Ashadevadharshini/Re-engineered-traffic-signal-scheduling/README.md

 2. `Signal Switching Algorithm` - This algorithm updates the red, green, and yellow times of all signals.
 These timers are set bases on the count of vehicles of each class received from the vehicle detection module and several other factors such as the number of lanes, average speed of each class of vehicle, etc.

-3. `Simulation Module` - A simulation is developed from scratch using [Pygame](https://www.pygame.org/news) library to simulate traffic signals and vehicles moving across a traffic intersection.
+3. `Simulation Module` - A simulation is developed from scratch by using an library to simulate traffic signals and vehicles moving across a traffic intersection.

-Read more about object detection model used, working of the algorithm, and development of simulation [here](./Adaptive_Traffic_Signal_Timer_Implementation_Details.pdf).

 ------------------------------------------
 ### Demo